The Electric Flag: Career

+The group played at the Cafe Au Go Go in New York.
+Their performance was reviewed in the 23 March 1968 issue of Cash Box.
+Mike Bloomfield got on the microphone and had a go at the club's "stand outside until we let you in policy" as well as the bad weather.
+According to the magazine, the date was actually the anniversary of the great blizzard of 1888.
+The article said that Bloomfield had translated his blues into the finest single string work that the reviewer had ever had the pleasure of hearing, but his vocals sometimes left a bit to be desired.
+However, his singing wasn't the reason people went to see the Electric Flag.
+Buddy Miles was described as the group's super together drummer.
+And Miles' touch of the blues that he had were evident on his singing on "Sittin' by the Dock of the Bay" and "Hey Joe".
+Hary Brooks with his weaving around and thumping out funky solid bass lines was said to be "worthy of the highest accolades".

 By June 1968, only months after the release of the album, Bloomfield quit the group, based on exhaustion brought on by continuing insomnia that was ineffectively medicated through heroin.
 In the weeks prior to his departure, there had been much public speculation as to whether Bloomfield was leaving the group or whether the group was leaving him.
 Miles, rather than Bloomfield, had become the de facto leader of the group.
 Miles brought in guitarist Hoshal Wright as Bloomfield's replacement.
 Though they strove to carry on under Miles' direction, the Electric Flag was effectively finished.
 They issued the late 1968 album The Electric Flag: An American Music Band, but personality conflicts, differing aesthetics, and a series of drug problems hastened the band's downfall.